La Basse Cour: B&B near Alencon, Normandy

 The technique: start at one end and work down the wall from the top doing 1-2 metre width at a time.
 Rake out to a depth of about 2cm - you don't have to get all the old mortar out.
 Don't worry about stones moving or the odd one falling out, it's normal.
 Put down a heavy tarpaulin to catch the muck.
 Keep doors and windows and shutters closed!
 A scaffold tower was used to reach the areas above shoulder height and working up a ladder was necessary for the gable end apex (8m up) but was hard on the feet!

 Afterwards pressure wash or hose the wall from top to bottom to remove any remaining loose stuff.
-Angle the nozzle down the wall, not into the cracks, or you'll wash out the interior wall filling - often just soft sand and earth.
+Angle the nozzle down the wall, not into the cracks, or you'll wash out a load of the interior wall filling - often just soft sand and earth.

 Mix mortar comprising approx. 100 litres coarse sand (sable de rivière) to 35kg lime (chaux blanche).
 Measurements on lime sacks are often given using this weird mixture of litres of sand and weight of lime.
 This mix translates to approx. 1 bucket of lime to 3 of sand.
 There is no fixed rule for how much water to add - it depends on how damp the sand is to start with.
 I added water to obtain a mix which stuck on the sides of the cement mixer until just over the apex then curved smoothly over to fall to the bottom of the "cuve".
 If you pick out a bit and toss it from hand to hand, it should form a loose ball and keep its shape, but still be easy to form and to squeeze into crevices.
 NOT TOO DRY or it is awful to get into gaps, especially once it starts to go off.